gemrb/gemrb.github.io/Debugging-with-a-VM.md

 Tips:
 - Make sure to set your VM space as big as you will need during the initial setup because you will break all of your fake partitions if you try to expand it after the VM is set up.
 - Copy from inside the VM terminal and not from the host.
-Your hard drive will be at `/mnt/”letter”/` and copying from inside is much faster than copying from without.
+Your hard drive will be inside `/mnt/` and copying from inside is much faster than copying from without.
 - Remember to install your VMTools plugin.
 It will have its own setup process that will not be as easy to set up and it will need to be set up from within the Workstation Player.